Cjaker/zerobot-docs/docs/lua_scripting/functions/engine.md

 -- This function is useful to identify current user.
 You can use engineGetUserId directly if you need to avoid hooks.
 -- @return (string) - The last generated user ID, non-sensitive data. function Engine.getUserId()

+--- Load specific script.
+-- This function is a wrapper around the external function engineLoadScript.
+-- @param scriptName (string) - The name of the script to load.
+This name is based on "Available Scripts" list in "Scripting" tab.
+-- @return (boolean) - Returns true if the script is loaded successfully, false if the script doesn't exists. function Engine.loadScript(scriptName)

+--- Unload specific script.
+-- This function is a wrapper around the external function engineUnloadScript.
+-- @param scriptName (string) - The name of the script to unload.
+This name is based on "Enabled Scripts" list in "Scripting" tab.
+-- @return (boolean) - Returns true if the script was unloaded successfully, false if the script doesn't exists. function Engine.unloadScript(scriptName)
 ```